Meet The Team

 M.S., OTR/L

 Melissa was born and raised in the northwest suburbs of Chicago.
-She graduated from Illinois Wesleyan University in Bloomington, IL with a Bachelor of Science degree in Biology and minor in Psychology.
-She then received her Master of Science in Occupational Therapy degree from the University of Illinois at Chicago.
-Melissa has always had a passion for working in pediatrics and has worked with kids ages 2.5 through 17 with a wide variety of diagnoses.
-Her background includes extensive volunteer work at Pathways and other pediatric clinics, working with the Shirley Ryan Ability Lab’s Modified Constraint-Induced-Movement-Therapy camp for kids with cerebral palsy and stroke, as well as working at sensory integration based clinic, where she discovered the importance of using sensory integration and DIR-Floortime models in her treatment sessions.
+She graduated from Illinois Wesleyan University in 2016 with a Bachelor of Science degree in Biology and minor in Psychology.
+She then received her Master of Science in Occupational Therapy degree from the University of Illinois at Chicago in 2018.
+Melissa has always had a passion for working in pediatrics and has experience working with kids ages 2.5 through 18 with a wide variety of diagnoses.
+She has previously worked in hospitals, nursing homes, and outpatient pediatric clinics, including a sensory integration-based clinic, which is where she first discovered the importance of using sensory integration and DIR-Floortime models in her treatment sessions.
 Melissa is a strong believer in the occupation of PLAY!
-In her free time, Melissa enjoys cooking, board games, puzzles, traveling, spending time with friends and family, and watching TV shows on Netflix.
+She has certifications in several therapeutic modalities, including Therapeutic Listening, the Astronaut Training Program, SOS Feeding Therapy, as well as extensive training in the DIR-Floortime approach to therapy.
+In her free time, Melissa enjoys cooking, board games, puzzles, traveling, spending time with friends and family, and playing with her dog! 🙂

 Anna